aminobest/K-MeansClusteringLab/README.md

 # Lab on Clustering using the K-Means algorithm

-This repository contains a Python notebook for analyzing developers' behaviour based on data recorded during a programming task.
-The notebook imports, visualizes, and clusters developers' data based on various features.
+ - **Objective**: Conduct your own data analysis using an existing implementation of the K-Means clustering Algorithm

- - objective conduct your own data analysis using an existing implementation of the K-Means clustering Algorithm
+ - **Context**: Analyying the behavioural data of developers recorded during a programming task

 ## Prerequisites